-Price Source Disruption Event) or a Settlement Disruption Event pursuant to section III.
-7 (Settlement Disruption Event)) fails to render any payment in respect of the Securities when due, interest shall accrue at a default rate of 2.00 per cent. per annum on the due amount from and including the due date to but excluding the day on which such payment is made by the Issuer in accordance with III.
+If the Issuer for any reason (other than due to the occurrence of a Price Source Disruption Event pursuant to section III.
+6 (Price Source Disruption Event) or a Settlement Disruption Event pursuant to section III.
+7 (Settlement Disruption Event) fails to render any payment in respect of the Securities when due, interest shall accrue at a default rate of 2.00 per cent. per annum on the due amount from and including the due date to but excluding the day on which such payment is made by the Issuer in accordance with III.
 3 (Payments and Deliveries).